Geswar003/EDA-Titanic/README.md

-# EDA-Titanic
-# Exploratory Data Analysis on Titanic Dataset
+# Titanic Dataset Exploratory Data Analysis (EDA)

-This project provides an in-depth Exploratory Data Analysis (EDA) on the Titanic dataset.
-The analysis helps uncover trends, correlations, and patterns within the data to better understand factors influencing passenger survival rates on the Titanic.
+This project provides an in-depth Exploratory Data Analysis (EDA) of the Titanic dataset, which contains information on passengers who were aboard the Titanic.
+The analysis explores various factors such as survival rate, age, gender, and other demographic variables to uncover insights related to the Titanic tragedy.

 # Table of Contents